MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-overview.md

 ---
 # Incremental refresh for datasets

-Incremental refresh extends scheduled and on-demand dataset refresh by providing automated partition creation and management for import tables that frequently  load new and updated data.
+Incremental refresh extends scheduled refresh operations by providing automated partition creation and management for tables that frequently import new and updated data.
 For most datasets, this is one or more tables that contain transaction data that changes often and can grow exponentially, like a fact table in a relational or star database schema.
-By partitioning the table and refreshing only the most recent partition significantly reduces the amount of data that has to be refreshed from data sources.
+By partitioning the table and refreshing only the most recent partition significantly reduces the amount of data that has to be refreshed.

 With incremental refresh: